anasinam507/demo_web/demoweb/demowebshop-main (2)/demowebshop-main/manual-test-cases.md

-TC_001 ñ Login with Valid Credentials
+TC_001 ‚Äì Login with Valid Credentials

 Objective: Confirm that login works with correct credentials.